apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Crew of NASA's earthbound simulated Mars habitat emerge after a year**
+**Turnout high in French election as far right seeks majority**

-You can read more about it [here](https://abcnews.go.com/US/wireStory/crew-nasas-earthbound-simulated-mars-habitat-emerge-after-111724789).
+You can read more about it [here](https://www.bbc.com/news/live/ck7gydwgvy8t).

 ## Requirements
 - Python 3.8